 6) You can get some fluids through the foods that you eat.
 For example, broth soups and foods with high water content such as celery, tomatoes, or melons can contribute to fluid intake.

-To save money on bottled water and be sure you have good quality water, water bottles with filters like these allow you to take your important water with you everywhere:
+Taking water with you helps you get the amount you need.
+To save money on bottled water and be sure you have good quality water, have water bottles for each member of the family, as well as pitchers with filters :